 Turning his attention back to the whale, he asked ‘Do you know of anyone who would want your husband dead?
 A work colleague?
 What work does he do?’

-The questioning continued for some time until Poole noticed that she was exhausted.
+The questioning continued for some time until Poole noticed that she was exhausted and barely making sense.

 ‘Have you got somewhere to stay tonight?’ several chins nodded, causing Poole’s stomach to turn.
 He sent a female policewoman upstairs to help her pack and arranged for her to be dropped off.